rachelholladay/pb_robot/README.md

 $ catkin build
 ```

-The last piece of the installation is to compile the IKFast library for the robot.
-For the Panda:
+##

+Separately from the catkin workspace, if you are using the Panda, you must compile the IKFast library for the robot (The Spot uses analytical IK and thus this isnt needed).
 ```
 $ cd src/pb_robot/src/pb_robot/ikfast/franka_panda
 $ python setup.py build